EmFib/music_for_the_future/README.md

 ## Executive Summary

+>_How upbeat did popular music sound in the summer of 2017?_
+>_Do the top-charting songs have more minor chords in autumn than in spring?_
+>_Do listeners stream danceable hits around the holidays?_
+>_Is there a time of year when acoustic songs are more popular?_
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_How upbeat did popular music sound in the summer of 2017?_
+>_How upbeat did popular music sound in the summer of 2017?_
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_Do the top-charting songs have more minor chords in autumn than in spring?_
+>_Do the top-charting songs have more minor chords in autumn than in spring?_
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_Do listeners stream danceable hits around the holidays?_
+>_Do listeners stream danceable hits around the holidays?_
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;_Is there a time of year when acoustic songs are more popular?_
+>_Is there a time of year when acoustic songs are more popular?_

 For this project, I set out to answer those questions and more.
 By tracking the presence of certain audio features in Spotify's most-streamed songs over time, we can start to understand patterns in the types of music that we want to hear at different times of the year and in new and changing ways over the years.

-Music for the Future predicts the popularity of audio features in the future based on the presence of these audio features in historical data.
-Using ARIMA time series modeling, I identify trends in the data and make predictions about what listening habits will look like going forward.
+**Music for the Future predicts the popularity of audio features in the future based on the presence of these audio features in historical data.
+Using ARIMA time series modeling, I identify trends in the data and make predictions about what listening habits will look like going forward.**

 We know that music evolves over time: the sound changes naturally as other cultural elements (visual artistry, fashion, etc. do).
 With music, we are more able to track these evolutions via discrete aural characteristics.
 Certainly, today's top charting songs are fairly different from those topping the charts 10/20/30/more years ago, and the question I investigate in this analysis is: Are apparent trends detectable by a data-driven analysis.
 And if so, can we build a machine learning model that tracks these evolutions and makes predictions on how present these characteristics will be in the coming weeks and months.